 Setting Foot in Cebu

 10 months into our 1 year trip and we were finally on a Cebu Pacific flight bound to Cebu, the Philippines.
-Cebu was going to be one of the many islands that we would visit along our 60 days in this incredible country.
+Cebu was going to be one of the many islands that we would visit during our 60 days in this incredible country.

-As any other new destination, we got that usual excitement while figuring out what mode of transport we should use to reach our Hostel.
+As with any other new destination, we got that usual excitement while figuring out what mode of transport we should use to reach our Hostel.
 In the Philippines there are quite a few modes of public transportation which got us a bit confused.
 Therefore, we settled on using our Grab App and after a few minutes were on our way.

 The ride to our Hostel was an interesting one.
 Firstly, the ride which was only 14 km took us just under 2 hours.
 Although this may sound strange, we actually enjoyed it.
 As we sat in the back seat of our cab staring out the window like 2 little kids.
-My eyes were set on spotting local eateries which looked very interesting, chicken and crispy pork belly rotating on open flame.
+My eyes were set on spotting local eateries which looked very interesting, chicken and crispy pork belly rotating on an open flame.
 Wow, I couldn’t wait to try.
-And while we sat there with our faces glued to the window, scooters cruised by and unlucky folks were having there tyres vulcanized on the sidewalk on open flames.
+And while we sat there with our faces glued to the window, scooters cruised by and unlucky folks were having their punctured tyres vulcanized on the sidewalk on open flames.

 The exhausting yet interesting ride was definitely a great way to get introduced to the Philippines.
 It was a kind of introduction where we got snippets of the local culture, daily lives, cuisine and all this while chatting and getting other tips from our driver.